UMASS-CICS520-ProjectGroup9/events-service/README.md

   python manage.py test
   ```
 - For a quick sanity check of the project configuration without hitting the DB, run `python manage.py check`.
+-
+- All test cases result show on  all_testcases_report.html

 ## Project Structure